How To Prepare For Your Newborn Photography Session

 - White is brightening and flattening to almost all skin tones.

 - Soft Neutrals (such as creams, tans, pinks,) are really popular and give your shoot a really light and airy feeling.
+This is pretty dreamy & popular.

 How Can I Coordinate?